-Variable Data Accessibility Completeness/ coverage Resolution Precision type Delivery type/time Spatial/ Temporal Hor./Ver./Temp Wind profiles In-situ Existing data should be more open to research More new data are needed.
-Time series over sea are sparse and too short on hub height (100m-130m) Lack of offshore wind profile measurements FFU Observed and modelled winds are Model Post processing should make wind profile data available Current data are adequate for extreme estimation up to 50yr return period.
+Variable Data Accessibility Completeness/ coverage Resolution Precision type Delivery type/time Spatial/ Temporal Hor./Ver./Temp Wind profiles In-situ In-situ Existing data should be more open to research open to research Should be more open to research sheight (100m-130m) More new data are needed.
+Time series over sea are wind profile measurements FFU Observed and modelled winds are Model Post processing should make wind profile data available Current data are adequate for extreme estimation up to 50yr return period.
 Longer time series are needed for 100yr return periods.
 Reanalysis needs higher spatial resolution roughly of the same quality.
 Air Temperature, Air Pressure, In-situ (ECAD, GTS) FFU More data are needed.
 Time series are sparse over sea .
 FFU FFU humidity, Cloudiness Model data FFU FFU FFU FFU Currents In-situ EMODNE T, Natl. data centres Data should be more open.
-Faster QC and data provision is recommendable Point observations are rather sparse.
+Faster QC and data provision is recommendable offshore data is available from Point observations are rather sparse.
 Most of the offshore data is available from cruises (delay time for quality control).
-Faster data provision is recommendable FFU T/S EMODNE FFU FFU FFU FFU Sea level T, BOOS FFU More stations needed in Poland and Lithuanian cost FFU FFU Currents, T/S, sea level Model data FFU FFU.
-Hindcast and operational products with adequate spatial and temporal resolution are available; reanalysis products feature a lower resolution, which makes them less suitable for wind farm sighting FFU but more validation/assi milation needed for coastal waters Waves:spectr a, Hs/periods, Max.
+Faster data provision is recommendable T/S EMODNE FFU FFU FFU FFU Sea level T, BOOS FFU More stations needed in Poland and Lithuanian cost FFU FFU Currents, T/S, sea level Model data FFU FFU.
+Hindcast and operational adequate spatial and temporal available; reanalysis products for resolution, which makes them wind farm sighting resolution are eature a lower FFU but more validation/assi milation needed for coastal waters Waves:spectr a, Hs/periods, Max.
 Wave height In-situ , satellite, model FFU Some long time series exist; po are sparse in space and time.
-N needed in shallow waters.
-Sate good spatial/temporal coverag lore observations Ilite data have FFU Sea Ice: thickness, strength, flow size, extend, occurrence Model, satellite FFU for ice concentration.
+No needed in shallow waters.
+Sate good spatial/temporal coverag Nore observations Ilite data have FFU Sea Ice: thickness, strength, flow size, extend, occurrence Model, satellite FFU for ice concentration.
 Reprocessed sea ice thickness is needed.
 No floe size data.
-Digital maps from CMEMS are available from 2010 onwards.
-Ice charts go back a longer time, but are often not digitalized.
-Model data have coverage and resolution that are adequate for normal statistics and extreme statistics.
-FFU, but model data needs more validation and quality improvement.
+Digital maps from CMEMS are a 2010 onwards.
+Ice charts go ba but are often not digitalized.
+M coverage and resolution that a normal statistics and extreme s FFU, but model data needs more validation and quality improvement.
 Nutrients, chlorophyll-A, oxygen In-situ Model The required time for making observations available is with 1yr to 1.5yr to long.
 Recent data should be available in months.
 Time series of adequate length some buoy positions and ship of Model data from reanalysis, his operational products are freely Observations need more cover time.
 The resolution of model of adequate.
-Observations of ecos are still point data and can only assessments. cruise stations. ndcast and vaccessible. age in space and data products is system variables Model quality is inadequate for assessment, but still useful for long term and large scale studies.
+Observations of ecolare still point data and can only assessments.
+Model quality is inadequate for assessment, but still useful for long term and large scale studies.